karunakarhv/MyPractice/Hashnode/Java/Topics.md

-# Topics covered in the blog
+# Topics Posted in the blog
 1. Topics to Cover on Learning Java Basics
 2. Introduction to Java

+# Topics for scheduling

+# Topics yet to schedule